 Let’s get started!

 Interested but still not sure sure?
-Give the office a call or book in for a free 30-minute Sugar Introduction Session with me!
+Give the office a call or book in for a free 15-minute meet-the-doctor session with me!

 Dr. Morgan Ramsay ND received her undergraduate degree at the University of Guelph in 2014, earning an Honours Bachelor of Science, majoring in Nutrition and Nutraceutical Sciences.
 Dr. Ramsay ND completed her Doctor of Naturopathy degree at the Canadian College of Naturopathic Medicine in 2019 and is a licensed Naturopathic Doctor through the College of Naturopaths of Ontario (CONO).